aurajs/aura/notes/extensions.md

 After `app.start` has been called, it is not possible to register new extensions.

-*Example of an extension with an init method that returns a promise*
+*Example of an extension with an initialize method that returns a promise*

 Let's wrap FB sdk as an aura extension :